PrefectHQ/prefect/docs/tutorials/orchestration.md

 ### Running the Prefect server

-To take full advantage of the Prefect orchestration engine and API server, you can spin up an instance at any time with the `prefect server start` CLI command:
+To take full advantage of the Prefect orchestration engine and API server, you can spin up an instance at any time with the `prefect orion start` CLI command:

 <div class='terminal'>
 ```bash